miracle2k/tarsnapper/README.rst

 A configuration file looks like this::

     # Global values, valid for all jobs unless overridden:
+    # A job's delta controls when old backups are expired
+    # (see "How expiring backups works" below)
     deltas: 1d 7d 30d
+    # You can avoid repetition by giving deltas names
+    delta-names:
+      super-important: 1h 1d 30d 90d 360d
+    # A job's target sets the name of the created archive
     target: /localmachine/$name-$date
+    # You can also include jobs from separate files
+    include-jobs: /usr/local/etc/tarsnapper/*.yml

     jobs:
+      # define a job called images (names must be unique)
       images:
         source: /var/lib/mysql
         exclude: /var/lib/mysql/temp